History of Point Fortin

 Nothing is known of the origin of the name of Point Fortin, except that it was French, spelt POINTE FORTIN, and pronounced locally FORTAY.
 However it is believed that it was first used on Maps of Trinidad to indicate geographically the north west point of La Fortunee Estate.
 As the sea was the only means of transport in the early days, the name Pointe Fortin became better known than that of any single estate in the area.
 The Oil Company started its activities on this point; therefore, it was no surprise that Pointe Fortin was generally accepted as the place of Company’s operations.

-As can be expected, the local people who were accustomed to use the French name, continued to do so during the early stages of Company’s operations; but Company’s staff, being predominately British, dropped the ‘e’ from the word Pointe in the official and private correspondence, and in conversation pronounced “tin” in Fortin like the word tin, the metal.
+As can be expected, the local people who were accustomed to using the French name, continued to do so during the early stages of the Company’s operations; but the Company’s staff, being predominately British, dropped the ‘e’ from the word Pointe in the official and private correspondence, and in conversation pronounced “tin” in Fortin like the word tin, the metal.

 Development of the village has in a great measure followed the extension or curtailment of the Company’s operations.
 Even today, certain improvements can be correlated to some particular period of expansion by the Company.
 There were no public buildings, and no public authority has ever been responsible for any development programme.
 Whatever progress has been achieved must be credited in the first place to the sagacity of private individuals, and in the second place to the generosity of the Oil Company.